RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 ## Create a Redis Enterprise Database (REDB)

-You can create multiple databases within the same namespace as your REC, or in other namespaces.
+You can create multiple databases within the same namespace as your REC or in other namespaces.

 See [manage Redis Enterprise databases for Kubernetes]({{<relref "/kubernetes/re-databases/db-controller.md">}}) to create a new REDB.